nedflowers/final_project/README.md

-We use Spark for importing the AWS-CSV to the Postgres DB, and we use SQLAlchemy for working with the SQL Tables(through the use of conn.execute), specifically joining the two dataset on county, and some data cleaning and trimming.
+We use Spark for importing the AWS-CSV to the Postgres DB, and we use SQLAlchemy for working with the SQL Tables(through the use of conn.execute), specifically joining the two dataset on county, and some data cleaning and trimming(The SQL codes are very similar if not identical to the SQL/text file above, and are shown in comments).
 After the data preparations are complete what is available is a dataset we can do ML on.

-9,514 rows and 7 columns
+9,514 rows and 7 columns (This is the DatasetSelectionMergePresentationHalfSize.png image shown above) ID		int county		obj/text population	int
-ID		int
-county		obj/text
-population	int